-The Blue Zones Project® focuses on a “life radius,” or the area close to home where we spend 90 percent of our lives.
-In the Blue Zones Projects communities, we optimize:
+In our work building healthier, stronger communities, we focus on a “life radius,” or the area close to home where we spend 90 percent of our lives.
+In a full Blue Zones community transformation, we optimize:

 - The built environment: Improving roads and transportation options, parks, and public spaces

 - Municipal policies and ordinances: Promoting activity and discouraging junk food marketing and smoking

 - Restaurants, schools, grocery stores, faith-based organizations, and workplaces: Building healthier options into the places people spend most of their time

 - Social networks: Forming and nurturing social groups that support healthy habits

 - Habitat: Helping people design homes that nudge them into eating less and moving more

 - Inner selves: Encouraging people to reduce stress, find their purpose, and give back to the community

 Life Radius: Putting Blue Zones Principles in Action

 Americans spend more than $100 billion annually on diets, exercise programs and health club memberships, and nutritional supplements.
 And while proper nutrition and exercise are good, this approach leads to short-term successes and long-term failures.